 The Manager as a Pace Rabbit

 There’s uncommon wisdom about the role of managers at companies today, specifically the bullshit around “push work down” and “delegate ruthlessly”.
-I’ve found that these paradigms of working together as a team doesn’t quite work, and is counterproductive to creating and sustaining great team cultures.
+I’ve found that these paradigms of working together as a team don’t quite work, and are counterproductive to creating and sustaining great team cultures.

-Instead, I’ve found that the the best analogy for how a manager should work with their team is from long distance running.
+Instead, I’ve found that the best analogy for how a manager should work with their team is from long distance running.
 As a manager, you’re sprinting with your team.
 You’re never pushing work down.
-In fact, the role of a manager not dissimilar to that of the role a pace rabbit in long distance races.
+In fact, the role of a manager is not dissimilar to that of a pace rabbit in long distance races.

 Pace Rabbits #